Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Introduction

-{ \it Results}: The main result of this paper is the numerical demonstration of single- and two-qubit gates on the quasicharge qubit via electronic control of the junction tunnelling strength.
+The main result of this paper is the numerical demonstration of single- and two-qubit gates on the quasicharge qubit via electronic control of the junction tunneling strength.
 Furthermore, we quantify the effect of charge noise on these gate schemes as a function of system and noise parameters.
-Specifically, we provide evidence for the fact that our numerical conclusions for gate implementation schemes hold true for general parameter values as long as the junction is in the topological phase.
-Moreover, the error rate due to the charge noise remains constant with respect to the length of topological superconductor.
+We also show that, under some reasonable assumptions, the error rate due to charge noise remains constant with respect to the length of the topological superconductor.